jadams1313/configuration-manager/README.md

 ---

-*Inspired by Vic Ricker at New Pig Corporation*
+The concept of a configuration management tool was shown to me by a colleague at New pig.
+This isn't the same as his tool, but it takes inspiration - Thanks Vic.